Royal Caribbean food: Review and guide

 Ice cream in a cup

-This tip is something I learned from someone on Periscope, and it is sheer genius for someone that loves ice cream.
+This tip is something I learned from someone on Periscope, and it is sheer genius for someone who loves ice cream.

 On all Royal Caribbean ships, there is complimentary soft-serve ice cream on the ship.
 Usually, it is near the pools and there are ice cream cones available to pour the ice cream onto.
 Ice cream cones are great and all, but you really cannot load them up too much without an incredibly elevated risk of it falling over and you becoming that guy.